 Voice Search Demographics

-Of course, not everyone is quite yet ready to embrace voice search, but as 2019 wanes, the numbers are growing higher.
+Of course, not everyone is quite yet ready to embrace voice search, but as we are stepping further into 2020, the numbers are growing higher.
 As such, there are some demographics that are more akin to using the device than others.
 And the groups that prefer voice search are expanding.
 Here, you’ll find the numbers regarding the matter.

-9. Millennials will show the greatest increase in voice-supported virtual assistant use.
+9. Millennials showed the greatest increase in voice-supported virtual assistant use.

-Millennials continue to rely on voice-supported virtual assistants in 2019.
+Millennials continued to rely on voice-supported virtual assistants in 2019.
 In fact, the voice search data from 2018 indicates just under 36% were expected to use voice assistants.
-This 3% climb to 39% in 2019 beats out Gen Xers and baby boomers, neither of which are expected to increase their use by more than 0.5% by the end of the year.
+This 3% climb to 39% in 2019 beats out Gen Xers and baby boomers, neither of which are expected to increase their use by more than 0.5% during the same year.

 10. 25% of people aged 16–24 use voice search on mobile.